-- 54. In the Commissions opinion, however, there is no risk of betraying the principle of subsidiarity.
-In fact, the Court would not be called upon to say what exact measures the respondent State is to take, which would overstep the limits of the Courts competence and, moreover, would not be viable, given that it would require an in-depth and up-to-date knowledge of the whole of the domestic system in question, coupled with the political and socio-economic situation of that country.
-Quite to the contrary, the decision as to what measures are most appropriate to achieve restitutio in integrum would be left for the State to make, in the course of its negotiations with the applicant, taking into account the means available under the national legal system.
-The State would also be, of course, in the position to put forward before the Court any argument it wished about the possibility of restitutio in integrum, both in general and in the specific case. - 55.
-Furthermore, the Court is already called to express a view on whether the reparation afforded is adequate, under Articles 37 and 38-39 of the Convention.
+68. In the Commission's opinion, however, there is no risk of betraying the principle of subsidiarity.
+In fact, the Court would not be called upon to say what exact measures the respondent State is to take, which would overstep the limits of the Court's competence46 and, moreover, would not be viable47, given that it would require an in-depth and up-to-date knowledge of the whole of the domestic system in question, coupled with the political and socio-economic situation of that country.
+Quite to the contrary, the decision as to what measures are most appropriate to achieve restitutio in integrum would be left for the State to make, in the course of its negotiations with the applicant, taking into account the means available under the national legal system as well as the pertinent case-law of the Court and the practice of the Court any argument it wished about the possibility of restitutio in integrum, both in general and in the specific case.

+69. Furthermore, the Court is already called to express a view on whether the reparation afforded is adequate, under Articles 37 and 38-39 of the Convention.
 Indeed, before accepting to strike a case out of its list, the Court must be satisfied that the matter has been resolved and that respect for human rights as defined in the Convention or its Protocols does not justify to pursue examination of the application.
-The matter is considered to be resolved when the applicant has obtained full reparation in domestic law. - 56.
-Finally, although the practice of reserving the decision on just satisfaction in cases where restitutio in integrum appears possible may be more burdensome for the Court (the Commission is cognizant that the Court has recently adopted the, quite opposite, practice of joining, where possible, admissibility and merits of applications.), it would result in a more effective and speedier processing of applications before the Committee of Ministers and, in the long run, in more cases likely to be friendly settled and thus fewer application-processing before the Court.
-Ideally, friendly settlements would include measures designed both to redress the violation suffered by the applicant and to prevent further similar violations from taking place.
-It goes without saying that this practice would be particularly useful in the case, which is being studied, that the Court would deal with leading cases only. - 57.
-The Commission further considers that, whenever possible and appropriate, the Court should express its opinion on the execution of a previous similar judgment [45].
+The matter is considered to be resolved when the applicant has obtained full reparation in domestic law48.

+70. Finally, although the practice of reserving the decision on just satisfaction in cases where restitutio in integrum appears possible may be more burdensome for the Court (the Commission is cognizant that the Court has recently adopted the, quite opposite, practice of joining, where possible, admissibility and merits of applications49), it would result in a more effective and speedier processing of applications before the Committee of Ministers and, in the long run, in more cases ending in a friendly settlement (once States are aware, on the basis of the Court's case-law, of what practical consequences a particular judgment may have) and thus fewer application-processing before the Court.
+Ideally, friendly settlements would include measures designed both to redress the violation suffered by the applicant and to prevent further similar violations from taking place50.
+It goes without saying that this